chakeson/Reading-order/backend/README.md

 book=[reading progress]
 ```
 ### `PUT`
 This is the endpoint intended for users to update reading progress.
+If no previous book data was saved it created and saved.
 In the body of the request you need to include the book paramater containing the reading progress.
 The data is then validated to contain only legal characters and of correct length.
 Requst must contain basic authentication of account.

 Example:
 ```